The internal format for strings is always UTF-16, it is not tied to the page encoding.

 We actually have a single symbol in each of the strings above, but the

-length shows the length of
+length shows a length of

 str.codePointAt are few rare methods that deal with surrogate pairs right.
 They recently appeared in the language.
 Before them, there were only String.fromCharCode and str.charCodeAt.
 These methods are actually the same as